-1958’s Tamango would be be one of Dorothy Dandridge’s last films.
-Controversial for its time because of the interracial romance and onscreen kiss between Dorothy and co-star Curd Jurgens, the film would have a delayed and very limited release in the United States.
-Though Dorothy would deliver yet another beautiful performance, proving once again that she was an actress of considerable range, Tamango was in many ways indicative of her descent from the great stardom and acclaim she’d garnered with Carmen Jones (1954) and her Oscar nomination.
+1958’s Tamango was one of Dorothy Dandridge’s last films.
+Controversial for its time because of the interracial romance and onscreen kiss between Dorothy and co-star Curd Jurgens, the theatrical release of Tamango was delayed and extremely limited in the United States.

-Only six years after the release of Tamango in the US, Dorothy Dandridge would be found dead in her apartment.
-She was only 42 years old.
+Only six years after the release of Tamango in the US, Dorothy Dandridge was found dead in her apartment.
+She was 42 years old.

-Dottie’s last years would unfortunately be full of tragedy: an abusive marriage to a husband who used Dorothy for her fame and money, a career decline that her several comeback attempts couldn’t reverse, the disappearance of Dorothy’s sister Vivian, bankruptcy, pill and alcohol addiction, and the confinement of her daughter Lynn to a state institution, would overwhelm this woman who had always been a survivor.
-The convergence of all these tragedies would lead Dorothy to feel, in her own words, “very, very tired.”
+Sadly, Dottie’s last years were full of tragedy: an abusive marriage to a husband who used Dorothy for her fame and money; a career decline that her several comeback attempts couldn’t reverse; the disappearance of Dorothy’s sister Vivian; bankruptcy; pill and alcohol addiction; and the confinement of her daughter Lynn to a state institution overwhelmed this woman who’d always been a survivor.
+The convergence of all these tragedies led Dorothy to feel, in her own words,

 If you missed Tamango (1958) on Turner Classic Movies, you can purchase this avant-garde film here on Amazon here [aff. link].

 Set in 1820, after France abolished slavery at home and in its colonies, Tamango begins off the coast of New Guinea.
 Renegade Captain Reiker (Curd Jurgens) has just purchased a large number of slaves from a local chief.